- 5 nights in mid-range hotels in Lhasa and Tsedang and 6 nights camping.

 You should start some physical exercises like jogging, swimming, cycling, hiking and aerobics about several weeks ahead of the trip that keeps you fit and lessens the chance of getting altitude sickness.
 You should have a good sleep the night before you fly to Lhasa and take complete rest on the first day.
 It's also advisable to drink 3-4 liters of water daily and consume liquid food.

 Best Time to Trek in Tibet

-While trekking trips can be undertaken from April through late October, May, June, September and early October are the best period.
-High Himalayas blocks the monsoon cloud and Tibet is generally dry during simmer but still there is some chance of rain during July and August.
+While trekking trips can be undertaken from April through late October, May, June, September and early October are the best periods.
+High Himalayas blocks the monsoon cloud and Tibet is generally dry during summer but still there is some chance of rain during July and August.
 Trekkers must be prepared for the extremes in climate, even in the middle of the summer.
 Weather can change very quickly and unexpectedly.
-Night temperatures at 4500m (14,760ft) and above can fall below freezing even in July and August and it’s very much windy on high passes.
+Night temperatures at 4500m (14,760 ft.) and above can fall below freezing even in July and August and it’s very much windy on high passes.

 During the day a light shirt or jumper and lightweight pants will be suitable, but a warm fleece or down jacket is recommended for the evenings.
 Below is the general clothing and equipment list for trekking in Tibet.

 - Beanie or warm woolen hat and gloves.